Skip to main content

 Voiding a sale

-If you need to cancel a sale before it’s completed, you can void it from the cart.
-This removes all items and cancels the transaction.
-Voided sales are logged but don’t affect your totals.
+If you need to cancel a sale before it’s completed, you can void it from the cart — this removes all items and cancels the transaction.
+Voiding requires manager permission.
+See Voiding a transaction for the full rules (and the difference between void and refund).

 POS settings